pyranges/pyranges_plot/docs/tutorial.rst

 Since the data has only 4 genes all of them are plotted, but the function has a default limit of 25, so in a case where the data contains more genes it will only show the top 25, unless the ``max_ngenes`` parameter is specified.
 For example, we can set the maximum number of genes as 2.
-Note that in the case of plotting more than 25 a warning about the plot's integrity will appear.
+Note that in the case of plotting less genes than the total amount in the data a warning will appear.

 .. code-block::